-Shape Up Somerville is a 15 year old strategy to build and sustain a healthy community in collaboration with partners for everyone that lives, works in, and visits the city.
+Shape Up Somerville is a 15 year old strategy to build and sustain a healthier, more equitable community for everyone that lives in, works in, and visits the city.
+SUS works towards these goals through collaborating with partners, creating environmental change, and advocating for social justice.
 SUS began in 2002 as a CDC-funded research study led by Somerville community members and Tufts University, to prevent obesity in 1st-3rd graders through environmental change.
 Following the 3-year study, SUS was adopted by the City of Somerville and has since continued to evolve as a comprehensive approach to build and support community-wide health, health equity, and social justice for all.

 Our mission includes: